slimndap/wp-theatre/readme.txt

 Make sure that you select a page to show your event listings on in the Theater plugin settings.

-__I don't see the Theater Categories widget__

-Make sure that you select a page to show your event listings on in the Theater plugin settings.

 __I really need feature X. Can you add it?__

 If you are missing a feature that you really need for your website you can: